 The Université Libre de Bruxelles is offering free online course on Innovation Strategy.
 This course has been created for graduates or professionals looking to improve practice in their current or future organisation; as well as for any student of innovation strategy.

 In this course, applicants will gain innovation strategy insights and learn to apply them to advanced and emerging contexts in business.
+The course will start on

 Course At Glance